Mindanao Advice

 From Gong to Mandalay

 A reckless comment on social media can quickly lead to anger, contempt, and hatred.
 This little story is about the opposite.
-It is about how maturity and kindness take the sting out of criticism and create good vibes.
+It is about how maturity and kindness can take the sting out of criticism and create good vibes.

 We accepted Lorraine’s kind invitation, ordered a sweet ‘Gong’ cookie from the Giant Cookie Factory as a gift, and headed for our second meal at Gong.